carlhenrikrolf/microtonOS/README.md

 # microtonOS

 Making a xenharmonic synth out of a Raspberry Pi.
-Most microtonal/xenharmonic products are geared towards music production---microtonOS is not. microtonOS is a synthesiser meant for jamming.
+Most microtonal/xenharmonic products are geared towards music production—microtonOS is not. microtonOS is a synthesiser meant for jamming.
 You can jam by yourself and discover different music cultures as well as experimental approaches to harmony.
 Or, you can use one of the many connectivity options on the Raspberry Pi to add additional instruments played by friends.
 At first glance, microtonOS is ticking all the boxes.
-It is a knob-per-function synthesiser with carefully selected presets.
-Furthermore, it is screen-free, and, at its height, visual feedback is a somewhat culture-agnostic geometric representation of the tuning system.
+It is screen-free, and, at its height, visual feedback is a somewhat culture-agnostic geometric representation of the tuning system.
 The microtonOS code can be readily adapted to work with a minimum hardware requirement of 1 midi controller + 1 Linux computer.

 ## Components
 **Intuitive Instruments Exquis.**
 This is the main controller in my setup.

-**Piano and organ style midi keyboards.**
+(A similar alternative would be, e.g., one of the the Novation Launchpads.)

+**Yamaha and Korg.**
-I use a Yamaha Reface CP.
+I use a Yamaha Reface CP and a Korg Minilogue XD.
+The Minilogue XD is a synthesiser with good support for microtonality.
+The Yamaha Reface series only allows monophonic microtonality, and I use the Reface CP a bit like a Fender Rhodes Piano Bass.
+It has a nice keybed for a small keyboard and works great as a MIDI controller.
+(Apart from Korg, e.g., Sequential, Novation, and ASM Sound Machines tend to support microtonality.
+Alternative MIDI controllers include any Arturia Keystep or Korg microKey.
+I would suggest getting two small keyboards for two manuals rather than one big.)

 **Raspberry Pi.**
 I use a Raspberry Pi 5 8GB RAM together with: